-Mallorca is an Island with Beautiful Beaches its own Historic Train and Lots of Great Dining
+Mallorca Has Beautiful Beaches, its own Historic Train and Lots of Great Dining

 By Paul Shoul

 It is 5:30 am on a crisp morning near the town of Manacor, inland from the coast of the island of Mallorca in Spain.

 The founder of Mallorca balloons, Ricardo Aricil, knelt next to two large butane gas burners mounted to the top of the large wicker basket carriage that I would soon jump into.
 The mouth of the attached 100-foot-tall balloon is held open as he lets them rip.

 Flames leap into the center filling it with hot air.
 Slowly, it rises and takes shape.
 The basket rights itself and faster than expected we are flying.

 It is quiet in the air.
 The landscape of the fertile central plain below is a stunning patchwork of olive trees, vineyards, and farms bordered by the mountains and then the Mediterranean coast.
 It was breathtaking.

 Fifteen miles and an hour and a half later, we floated gently back to earth to a fantastic meal of local cured meats, bread, and cheese.
 As one does after doing anything in Spain.

 I recently traveled for five days around Mallorca.

 Mallorca is the largest of the Balearic Islands off the eastern coast of Spain in the Mediterranean.
 It is 46 miles wide by 62 miles long with mountain ranges, flat fertile plains in the center, deep caves and 193 miles of incredible beaches, rocky cliffs and secret coves on the perfectly blue Mediterranean Sea.
 It is postcard beautiful every direction you look.